avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 // use .always to help with teardown test.afterEach.always(async t => {
   const { db } = t.context
-  await removeFixtures()
-  await db.connection.close()
+  // Note: removeFixtures is a placeholder.
+Write your own await removeFixtures() await db.connection.close()
 })